Valentin-Aslanyan/Fermi-Dirac-GPU/README.txt

 Quadrature.cu		-	Example of numerical integration on a GPU using the Gauss-Legnedre method.

-make_Quadrature		-	makefile for Quadrature.cu
+make_Quadrature		-	makefile for Quadrature.cu, compiling with nvcc (nVidia compiler)